 How Business Owners Use Life Insurance

-Before we dive into the guts of buy-sell, I want you to be aware of how business owners use life insurance in their succession plans.
+Before we dive into the guts of funding a buy-sell agreement, I want you to be aware of how business owners use life insurance in their succession plans.
 In addition to buy-sell agreements, there are several important ways life insurance is used in business which we will discuss in detail in future posts.

 - Buy-sell agreements